watterott/SilentStepStick/docs/FAQ.md

 ## How to set the stepper motor current?
 The best way to set the motor current is by measuring the voltage on the ```Vref``` pin (0...2.5V) and adjusting the voltage with the potentiometer.
-The maximum motor current is 1.77A RMS and is set via the 0.11Ohm sense resistors.
+The maximum motor current is 1.77A RMS (0.11Ohm sense resistors).

 ```Irms = (Vref * 1.77A) / 2.5V = Vref * 0.71```